 An exegetical and historical study of the books of Joshua, Judges, and Ruth.
 The investigation will give attention to current debates about the historicity and ethics of Israel's conquest of Canaan and the contemporary significance of the themes of these books.
-(Prerequisites: BIBL349)
+(Prerequisite: BIBL249 or BIBL349)